Build and deliver frontend experiences fast, with intuitive visual editing tools.

 Content-rich service sites that need advanced ranking, marketer control, and unstructured data support.

 Example: A university offers hundreds of degrees, scholarships, and student services across multiple faculties.
-With Squiz Conversational AI Search, teams can index both structured and unstructured content, ensuring students get accurate, context-aware answers, whether they’re asking about postgraduate scholarships or how to defer an offer.
+With Squiz Conversational Search, teams can index both structured and unstructured content, ensuring students get accurate, context-aware answers, whether they’re asking about postgraduate scholarships or how to defer an offer.

 While commerce engines work well for transactional sites, organizations with complex services and long-form content may benefit from a more content-focused approach.